-To bridge this Series A funding gap and beyond, funders were asked what type of additional capital instruments are needed.
-Blended Finance emerged as a vital tool in the report last year, and continues to be called out this year with even greater emphasis.
+To bridge this Series A funding gap and beyond, we asked investors what type of additional capital instruments are needed.
+Blended Finance emerged as a vital tool in our report last year, and continues to be called out this year with even greater emphasis.
 Other critical tools, instruments, and approaches identified include Series B+ Equity, public finance-linked instruments such as Climate Resilience Bonds, Climate Linked Securities, Sustainable Development Bonds, and Green Revolving Funds.